 - It makes night-time reading extremely comfortable.
 I don’t need to turn on the light for reading it, which means I can just curl up with my Kindle and close it the moment I feel sleepy.
 No need to get up to switch off the light.

-- Rain + Book + Coffee/Tea is my favorite combo.
+- Rain + Book + Coffee/Tea is my favourite combo.
 Reading a paperback near a window sill when it’s raining can be tricky.
 If I used a Kindle instead, I could slip it into a zip-lock cover and read without breaking a sweat.

 - I can highlight passages and look up all highlights in a single location.